 The Corporate Governance Committee annually reviews and evaluates the performance of the Board of Directors.
 In order to ensure the objectivity and integrity of this process, an outside law firm is engaged every year to conduct the peer review portion of this evaluation and compile the results.
 The committee assesses the board's contribution as a whole and identifies areas in which the board or senior management believes a better contribution may be made.
 The purpose of the review is to increase the effectiveness of the board, and the results are reviewed with the board and its committees.
-In addition, each committee, other than the Executive Committee and the three LNG committees, conducts an annual self-evaluation.
-The LNG Government Relations and Permitting Committee and LNG Joint Venture and Financing Committee were dissolved effective December 31, 2014.
+In addition, each standing committee, other than the Executive Committee, conducts an annual self-evaluation.